coda/packs-sdk/docs/reference/sdk/interfaces/CustomAuthentication.md

 to an API's "who am I" endpoint and returns a username.

-If omitted, or if the function returns an empty value, the account will be labeled with the creating user's Coda email address.
+If omitted, or if the function returns an empty value, the account will be labeled with the creating user's Coda username.

 #### Inherited from